thebearingedge/express-unit/README.md

 ```

 #### Setup
 Your setup function will be called with a `req`, `res`, and `next` to prepare the request lifecycle for your middleware.
-This is your opportunity to stub out any relevant methods on `req` or `res`.
+This is your opportunity to spy on any relevant methods on `req` or `res`.
 Call `next` to execute your middleware.

 If for some reason you don't want to supply a setup, just pass `null`.